 Fair hearing activities are based on federal and state statutes, rules and regulations.
-When state-issued benefits or services are issued, ended, interrupted, denied or reduced, you'll receive a Notice of Case Action.
+When state-issued benefits or services are issued, ended, interrupted, denied or reduced, you will receive a Notice of Case Action.
 This notice will describe the action and the reason the agency took the action.

 During the Hearing

-The hearing officer will open the hearing and let everyone know it’s being recorded.
-Then:
+- The hearings officer will open the hearing and let everyone know the hearing is being recorded.

-- Everyone will be placed under oath, and any documents or evidence will be submitted into the hearing record.
+- The hearing participants will be placed under oath, any documents or evidence will be offered and all relevant documents will be admitted into the hearing record.

 - The agency representative or MCO representative will present evidence first.
 The agency has the burden of proof, which is the responsibility to submit evidence to establish that the action that was taken was correct and in accordance with the rules and regulations.
 Any agency witnesses could be called on to provide testimony.